brevzin/cpp_proposals/2322_fold/fold.md

 4. short-circuit or not short-circuit
 5. return `T` or `(iterator, T)`

 Which would be...
-32 distinct functions if we go all out.
+32 distinct functions (under either 8 or 16 different names, depending on if (3) introduces a new name or not) if we go all out.
 And these really are basically orthogonal choices.
 Indeed, a short-circuiting fold seems more likely to want the iterator that the algorithm stopped at!
 Do we need to provide all of them?
 Maybe we do!

-This brings with it its own naming problem, and so we can come up with a suffix system:
+This brings with it its own naming problem.
+That's a lot of names.
+One approach there could be a suffix system:

 * `foldl` is a non-short-circuiting left-fold with an initial value that returns `T`
 * `foldl1` is a non-short-circuiting left-fold with no initial value that returns `T`